 RStudio Server requires root privileges for installation and certain operations.
-Note that root privileges are also required for installing R.
+Note that root privileges are typically used for system wide installations of R on Linux servers.

 sudo yum install R